ArchiveBox/docs/Install.md

 Platforms other than Linux, BSD, and macOS are untested, but you can probably get it working on them without too much effort.

+It's recommended to use a filesystem with compression and/or deduplication abilities (e.g. ZFS or BTRFS) for maximum archive storage efficiency.

 ## Dependencies

 Not all the dependencies are required for all modes.
 If you disable some archive methods you can avoid those dependencies, for example, if you set `FETCH_MEDIA=False` you don't need to install `youtube-dl`, and if you set `FETCH_[PDF,SCREENSHOT,DOM]=False` you don't need `chromium`.